kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - Whoever was managing the account had done a fair bit of research on my X activity and background, or more likely knew me personally for a long time already.
 - Again, the English is extremely vernacular so it has to be a native.

-!!! danger "Did Mike Wenham have murderous intent towards me personally?"
+!!! danger "Was Mike Wenham planning on murdering me?"
     - Around two weeks before Mike Wenham murdered Karolina, he invited me out to drink ayahuasca, which I found rather strange, and I had refused.
     - After Karoline was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part-time building in a house in Leslie Road just up from my road.
 He had insisted I come and see him at this house on a Saturday morning in mid-December 2010.
 I went.
     - He had plastic all over the floors.
 It was a top floor maisonette and I was climbing the stairs.
 I noticed he had a stanley knife in his hand.
 Something didn't feel right and I left.